This program is organized by DukeEngage faculty/staff in collaboration with DukeEngage.

 Meals: Home-stay families will be asked to provide breakfast and dinner for students each day.
 This does not require that every meal be shared with the home-stay families.
 Students will be given a stipend for lunches and other meals/snacks.
 There are plenty of very inexpensive places to eat near the volunteer centers and students are asked to inform home-stay families when they will not be home for meals.
 Fundación Trabajo Para Un Hermano provides lunch and has a requirement that all employees eat together and not bring in their own food.
 Stipends will be worked out according to these different setups.

 Transportation: Students will be provided a transportation stipend to be used for travel between their homes and volunteer placements.
-Some students may be 10-20 minutes from their placement while others may be 40-60 minutes away.
 Students will use a combination of metro, buses, and taxis during the week.
 Students are asked to pay for their own transportation for entertainment.
 During group excursions, we will either hire a van for group transport or the cost of transportation will be paid by the program director.

-Volunteer Placement Logistics: We will do our best to match student skills to the needs of each NGO and place students where they will be able to make the best use of their language and other intellectual and inter-personal skills.
-Be open to work at either of the NGOs partnering with us on this program.
-No student will be placed by alone with a community partner or work alone at one of the satellite offices of our partners.
+Volunteer Placement Logistics: Every effort is made to match student skills to the needs of the NGO and place students where they will be able to make the best use of their language and other intellectual and inter-personal skills.
+Placement open-mindedness is strongly encouraged.
+No student will be placed singly with a community partner or work alone at any of the satellite offices of our partner.
 (Most will be in groups of two).

 Suggested Readings/Viewings: Chilean newspapers, micro-finance case studies, NGO websites for this program.
 (Email program director for more suggestions).
 Films: Machuca, No, The Battle for Chile, The Maid, Palomita Blanca, Salvador Allende.